paradedb/helm-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

-    helm repo add retake https://getretake.github.io/helm-charts
+    helm repo add paradedb https://paradedb.github.io/helm-charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo retake` to see the charts.
+You can then run `helm search repo paradedb` to see the charts.

-To install the search chart:
+To install the paradedb chart:

-    helm install my-search retake/search
+    helm install my-db paradedb/paradedb

 To uninstall the chart:

-    helm delete my-search
+    helm delete my-db

 ## Configuration

-The Retake Search Product Helm chart can be configured using the values.yaml file or by specifying values on the command line during installation.
+The ParadeDB Helm chart can be configured using the values.yaml file or by specifying values on the command line during installation.

 Check the